quicwg/base-drafts/draft-ietf-quic-recovery.md

 Ack-based loss detection implements the spirit of TCP's Fast Retransmit
 {{?RFC5681}}, Early Retransmit {{?RFC5827}}, FACK, SACK loss recovery
-{{?RFC6675}}, and RACK {{draft-ietf-tcpm-rack-04}}.
+{{?RFC6675}}, and RACK.
 This section provides an overview of how these algorithms are implemented in QUIC.
 Though both time-based loss detection and early retransmit use a timer, they are part of ack-based detection because they do not use a timer to send probes, but rather to declare packets lost.

 ### Fast Retransmit